Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 - This service is not available on connecting or codeshare flights.

-Air Transat does not transport pit bulls.
-In addition, certain breeds of dog are refused entry to some countries or regions.
-We are, therefore, unable to transport the following dog breeds:
+Certain breeds of dog are refused entry to some countries or regions.
+We are, therefore, unable to transport the following breeds of dogs or mixed breeds, including one or more of the following breeds:

-- Mastiffs: Argentine (Dogo Argentino), Bandog (Bandogge), South African (Boerboel), Brazilian (Fila Brasileiro), Italian (Cane Corso, Neapolitan), Canary Mastiff (Presa Canario), Japanese Mastiff (Tosa Inu)
+- Mastiffs: All breeds including; Argentine (Dogo Argentino), Bandog (Bandogge), South African (Boerboel), Brazilian (Fila Brasileiro), Italian (Cane Corso, Neapolitan), Canary Mastiff (Presa Canario), Japanese Mastiff (Tosa Inu)

 - Pit Bulls: all breeds, including American Bully, American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier